 4) Draft SMART marriage goals.

-By the way, go here if you’d like to learn more about SMART goal planning (and why it’s so effective!).
+P.S.
+Go here to learn more about SMART goal planning (and why it's so effective!).

 5) Stay accountable to your marriage goals.